-Riccardo Iacono is a London-based artist working with film and video, animation, performance, photography, collage, painting and installation.
+Riccardo Iacono is a London-based artist working with film, video, digital media, performance, photography, collage, painting and installation.

-Recent projects include 14:31, a solo swim from England to France (2016) and All For The Captured Time of Our Being, a site specific video piece for mobile phones; made for the Contact Festival of Artists' Film and Video, London (2016).
+Recent projects include Untitled Swim, a swim from England to France and related drawings, text, photography, animation and video (2016 -ongoing); and All For The Captured Time of Our Being, a site specific video piece for mobile phones; made for the Contact Festival of Artists' Film and Video, London (2016).

 Solo exhibitions and screenings include: Ice in The Freezer, Pleasure Dome, Toronto (2003); Love Songs From a Dark Body, La Enana Marron, Madrid (2005); From Memory, Kino Oko, Prague (2005); The No Show, Castlefield Gallery, Manchester (2007); This Orientation, Summit Gallery, London (2013).

 STV (1995/6), Channel 4 (1997/9); Sky TV (1998);